DocPrism: Multi-lingual Detection of Incorrectness Inconsistencies between Code and Documentation: Results

 \textbf{Effects of Local Categorization (\toolname{} vs. V7)} V7 adds documentation and function summaries to V6.
 Like V6 and V7, \toolname{} employs an \textit{external filter} to drop under-promises during the post-processing stage.
-However, unlike V6/V7, \toolname{} adopts \textit{local categorization} (LC), where the LLM is not required to ``remember'' the definitions of the inconsistency categories as in V6/V7.
-Instead it must answer the categorization questions for each check-in key in the predefined JSON schema. \toolname{} significantly outperforms V7 on all evaluation metrics (and V6 on all metrics except recall).
+However, unlike V6/V7, \toolname{} adopts \textit{local categorization} (LC), where the LLM is not required to ``remember'' the definitions of the inconsistency categories.
+Instead, it must answer the categorization questions for each check-in key in the predefined JSON schema. \toolname{} outperforms V7 on all evaluation metrics, and V6 on all metrics except recall.
 It reduces the flag rate from 39\% to 14\% and the under-promise rate from 50\% to 0\%, and increases function-level precision from 0.1 to 0.71, accuracy from 0.58 to 0.94, F1 score from 0.15 to 0.77, and inconsistency-level precision from 0.09 to 0.70.
-These results show the effectiveness of \textit{local categorization}.
+This shows the effectiveness of \textit{local categorization}.